Informfully/Experiments/experiments/recsys_2025/README.md

 ### Part D - Creating Random Baseline

 Please find the relevant files for this step in the folder: **experiment_scripts/random_ebnerd_small.py**.
-All you need to do is run the random baseline script with the relevant user-item interaction metric and item pool as input.
+To run the random baseline script, simply provide the relevant user-item interaction metric and item pool as input.

 ## Step 4 - Evaluation Metrics